 Transgender people have long asserted that gender dysphoria can be extremely distressing and that transition, including hormone therapy, helps relieve that dysphoria.
 Hormone therapy is known to improve self-reported quality of life, as measured by questionnaire.
 To my knowledge no other study has looked at stress-related biological factors in trans people.
 Biological factors are important because self-report is notorious for validity problems.
 This study looked at one such biological factor, called the cortisol awakening response.

 What is the cortisol awakening response?
 Readers of the blog may remember the last time I spoke about cortisol (paragraph #2).
 For those who don’t remember…. cortisol is a “stress hormone.”
 When we’re stressed, whether by speaking in public or running from a lion, cortisol is released.
 It helps our body be ready for immediate survival by increasing blood sugar and helping with metabolism.
 High cortisol levels over a long period of time can have many negative effects on health, including weakening the immune system.
 The cortisol awakening response is part of the daily cycle, when blood levels spike about 20-30 minutes after waking in the morning.
 The cortisol awakening response is larger in stressed people than in non-stressed people and can be affected by many things, including burn out, fatigue, aspirin, and sleep schedule.
 Awakening response is thought to be a good indicator of general stress levels and as a good indicator for stress-related disease risks.
+In case you start suffering from insomnia take a look at the best CBD oil for sleep with no side effects that can reduce the risking your health.

 Participants in this study were 70 trans people seen at the Gender Identity Unit of the University of Bari Psychiatric Department, roughly 64% trans women.
 All the participants had the same hormonal treatment; transdermal estradiol gel and cyproterone acetate (an anti-androgen) for trans women, intramuscular testosterone esters for trans men.
 They were assessed before hormone therapy and 12 months after starting hormone therapy.
 There was no significant difference in age, education, or occupation between the two groups.